Automattic/wp-calypso/docs/guide/hello-world.md

 This checks for our feature in the current environment to figure out whether it needs to register a new section.
 The section is defined by a name, an array with the relevant paths, and the main module.

-You might need to `require` the `config` module at the top of the `sections.js` file if your code uses it and if it's not already imported there:
+You also need to `require` the `config` module at the top of the `client/sections.js` file (in case the `require` statement is not already there):
 ```js
 const config = require( 'config' );
 ```
 The `sections.js` module needs to be a CommonJS module that uses `require` calls, because it's run by Node.js.
 ESM imports won't work there at this moment.

+Through the use of the `config` module, we are conditionally loading our section only in development environment.
+All existing sections in `client/sections.js` will load in all environments.

 ### Run the server!